damoxify/portfolio-with-react/README.md

 This will start the development server, and you can access the portfolio website in your web browser at `http://localhost:3000`.

 You can modify the content of the portfolio by editing the components in the `src/pages` directory.
-You can also update your personal information by editing the `Navbar` component.
+You can also update your personal information by editing the `Navbar` and `Sidebar` component.

 To customize the styles, Tailwind CSS is used throughout the project.
-You can make changes to the styles in the `src/styles` directory.
+You can make changes to the styles in each component in `src/pages` directory.

 ## Contributing